Former Career Fire and EMS Lieutenant-Specialist, Writer, and Master Photographer.

 • Crows, Queerness, And The Rain In My Head

-Out of nowhere, my former niece—who, for all intents and purposes, has become my unofficially adopted daughter—reached out and asked if I could pick her up.
+Out of nowhere, my former niece Makayla—who, decades ago, for all intents and purposes, had become my unofficially adopted daughter—reached out and asked if I could pick her up.
 The timing was uncanny.
-She called while I was out with Amelia, and the moment I learned she needed a ride as soon as possible, I wasted no time.…
+She called while I was out with Amelia, and the moment I learned she needed a ride as soon as possible, I…

 • A Reflection On Love, Loss, And What Remains